This certificate of higher education has one stage, comprising 120 credits of OU level 1 study.

 Skills for career development

-The flexibility of our Certificate of Higher Education Open makes it relevant to a wide range of careers and industries – many of which do not require qualifications to be subject-specific.
-This certificate can help you to develop in your existing employment, or be the first step towards a whole new career.
-Its flexibility particularly suits people with multi-faceted work roles; and anyone needing to develop their skills, knowledge and understanding in their current job or future career path.
+The flexibility of our Certificate of Higher Education Open makes it relevant to a wide range of careers and industries.
+It can help you to develop in your existing employment or be a passport to a whole new career.
+Its flexibility particularly suits people with multi-faceted work roles; and anyone needing to develop their skills, knowledge and understanding to manage changes in their current job or future career path.

 Exploring your options